danballance/cloud-func-template/README.md

 ## Intro
 * These instructions were compiled on Ubuntu 16.04.
 YMMV.
 * Instead of checking this project out you might want to just download this as a tarball and unpack it in order to keep your gt repo clean.
 * Google Cloud Functions, at the time of writing, only support node version v6.11.5, so that's what's used here.
-Instructions for installing this with nvm not currenty included.
+Instructions for installing this with nvm not currenty included

 ## Install Yarn and build
 * curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -